icy/gk8s/README.md

 ```

 The tool doesn't accept delete action by default.
-You must touch a local file `.delete` before continue:
+You must touch a local file `.delete` or using environment setting `DELETE=true`
+to activate the deletion:

 ```
 $ gk8s :my-cluster delete pod foo